 A self-propagating wakeup mechanism for point-to-point networks with partial network support

-Author(s): Seyler J, Streichert T, Warkentin J, Spägele M, Glaß M, Teich J
+Author(s): Seyler JR, Streichert T, Warkentin J, Spägele M, Glaß M, Teich J

 Publisher: Institute of Electrical and Electronics Engineers Inc.